andwn/cave-story-md/doc/VRAM.md

 This space is reused by boss battles to display the boss health bar.

 #### 0x204 (TILE_SHEETINDEX)
-Space for shared sprite sheets - the first 4 are always power ups:
+Space for shared sprite sheets - the first 5 are always:
 1. Heart, 2x2x4 tiles
 2. Missile, 2x2x4 tiles
 3. Small Energy, 1x1x6 tiles
 4. Large Energy, 2x2x6 tiles
+5. Whimsical Star, 3x1x1 tiles
 The remaining depend on the current map and which weapons the player currently owns.
 The maximum number of sheets is 24, but the allocation space is not limited or bounds checked in any way.
 Be careful.